danelahman/temporal-resources/README.md

 * `Syntax/Language.agda` defines well-typed values and computations.

-* `Syntax/Renamings.agda` defines an inductive notion of renamings and its action on well-typed terms (i.e., proves admissibility of renaming).
+* `Syntax/Renamings.agda` defines an inductive notion of renamings and its action on well-typed terms (i.e., proves the admissibility of structural rules such as weakening, contraction, etc.).

-* `Syntax/Substitutions.agda` defines/proves substitution for
+* `Syntax/Substitutions.agda` defines/proves the action of
-  well-typed terms.
+  substitution for well-typed terms.

-* `Syntax/EquationalTheory.agda` defines a natural beta/eta-equational
+* `Syntax/EquationalTheory.agda` defines a mathematically natural
-  theory for well-typed terms.
+  beta/eta-equational theory for well-typed terms.

 ### Abstract category-theoretic denotational semantics